 Led by Jess Charest and Leah Pappas Learn about language endangerment and why we should document endangered languages.
 We also discuss how speaker attitudes towards their own language can influence the future of a language

 The first steps to documenting a language is understanding what sounds are in the language.
 In this workshop, we discuss how to identify sounds in a language, using the IPA in this process, and why the development of an orthography can be so difficult.

-Led by Sydney Ludlow Audio recording is essential to language documentation, but being able to navigate using an audio recorder can be difficult.
+Led by Amber Camp Audio recording is essential to language documentation, but being able to navigate using an audio recorder can be difficult.
 This workshop provides the basics of how to use different types of audio recordings and considerations that must be taken to collect clean data.

 Led by Olivia Bianchini

 ELAN is an important tool to transcribing recorded language, but ELAN can be quite difficult to use.
 Dannii covers the basics of transcribing texts in ELAN and how to add subtitles to video clips.

 Led by Danielle Yarbrough The interconnectedness of bilingualism and language revitalization is discussed in this workshop.
 Examples of programs and projects across the world, as well as right here in Hawai‘i, are explored..